-Count density estimates for Burbot were higher in 2008 and 2011 than in other study years.
-Based on catch-rates recorded during BC Hydro's Arrow Reservoir Burbot Life History and Habitat Use Study (CLBMON-31; LGL 2009), Burbot are relatively common in Upper Arrow Lake (i.e., Reaches 1 and 2) when compared to Reaches 3 and 4.
-During the 2008 and 2011 field seasons, ALR levels were higher than during any other study years (Appendix C, Figure C3), with the reservoir backing up into Reach 4 for most of the field season during both years.
-Higher water elevation levels during the 2008 and 2011 field seasons may help explain higher Burbot count densities observed during those study years, although the environmental analyses did not suggest a signification relationship between Burbot density and reservoir level.
+Estimated count densities of Burbot increased from 2001 to 2008, decreased in 2009, and increased in 2010 and 2011.
+Densities decreased from 2012 to 2015.
+There were large inter-annual fluctuations, such as, low density in 2009 and 2010, that make it more difficult to interpret these time trends relative to the effect of the flow regime.
+Based on catch-rates recorded during BC Hydro's Arrow Reservoir Burbot Life History and Habitat Use Study (CLBMON-31; LGL 2009), Burbot are relatively common in upper Arrow Lake (i.e., Reaches 1 and 2) when compared to Reaches 3 and 4.
+During the 2008 and 2011 field seasons when Burbot densities were greatest, ALR levels were higher than during any other study years (Appendix C, Figure C4), with the reservoir backing up into Reach 4 for most of the field season during both years.
+Higher water elevation levels during the 2008 and 2011 field seasons may help explain higher Burbot count densities observed during those study years, although the environmental analyses suggested that there was not a consistent or significant relationship between Burbot density and reservoir level from 2011 to 2015.